Wondering how to pack classic British style for your travels to the UK? Perhaps you fancy looking like you just stepped out of a Range Rover!

 4. Keep Your Color Palette Neutral

-I love my blues and greens and this easy palette allows endless combinations when traveling because they go together.
-They also epitomize British style which takes its cues from country wear like Barbour jackets and Hunter wellie boots.
+I love my blues and greens and this easy palette allows endless combinations when traveling.
+They also epitomize British style taking its cues from country wear like Barbour jackets and Hunter wellie boots.

 But by all means experiment a little with your neutrals.
 What do you love and what’s in your closet?
 As long as you keep the line and style classic you can flirt with gray|cream|navy OR black|cream|red OR navy|gray|camel.